mreithub/pg_recall/README.md

 The main goal of `pg_recall` is to provide a quick and transparent way to keep track of changes to user-edited data (to eliminate the risk of accidential deletion or modification and to provide a safe way for them to try out different settings while being able to revert to the old state if necessary).

-It allows to query the individual table rows or the entire table for arbitrary timestamps (within the `backlog` interval you specify for each table).
+It allows to query the individual table rows or the entire table for arbitrary timestamps (within the `logInterval` you specify for each table).

-You could also see `pg_recall` as one specific implementation (the one as PostgreSQL extension) of the general `*_recall` idea.
+You could also see `pg_recall` as the reference implementation (the one as PostgreSQL extension) of the general `*_recall` idea.
 Apart from using (the convenient, but not mandatory) table inheritance, it should be applicable for a range of different DBMS and higher level frameworks (such as JPA/Hibernate or other ORMs), as long as they have half-decent row level trigger support.
 I'd love to see ports for other databases.